 This application generates 5 V at the primary output (not isolated) with a switching frequency of 500 kHz.
-The secondary voltage (isolated) is generated by a transformer with a 1:5.8 turn ratio.
-The voltage between $V{OUT_sec^+}$ and $V{OUT_sec^-}$ changes with the current drawn from the load.
-A post-regulation is necessary to keep this voltage stable.

-Maximum deliverable current in an iso-buck topology must take into account equations (5) and (6).
+The secondary voltage (isolated) is generated by a transformer with a turn ratio 1:5.6.
+The voltage between V{OUT_sec+} and V{OUT_sec-} changes with the current drawn from the load.
+A post-regulation is necessary to keep this voltage stable maximum deliverable current in an iso-buck topology must take into account the equations (5) and (6).
 According to how much current is drawn from the isolated and not isolated outputs, I{PEAKHS} or I{PEAKLS} is the most stringent parameter.